FBruzzesi/timebasedcv/docs/user-guide/getting-started.md

 )
 ```

-Once an instance is created, it is possible to split a list of arrays using the `.split(...)` method, such method requires to pass a `time_series` as input to know how to split each array.
+Once an instance is created, it is possible to split a list of arrays using the `.split(...)` method,
+such method requires to pass a `time_series` as input to know how to split each array.

-Optionally it is possible to pass a `start_dt` and `end_dt` arguments as well.
-If provided, they are used in place of the `time_series.min()` and `time_series.max()` respectively to determine the period.
+Optionally it is possible to provide the `start_dt` and the `end_dt` arguments: if that's to be the case, then these
+values are used in place of the `time_series.min()` and `time_series.max()` (respectively) to determine the period.

-This is useful because the series does not necessarily starts from the first date and/or terminates in the last date of the time period of interest, and it could lead to skewed splits.
+This is useful because the series does not necessarily starts from the first date and/or terminates in the last date of
+the time period of interest, and it could lead to skewed splits.

 !!! info
-    We made the opinionated choice of returning the sliced arrays from `.split(...)`, while scikit-learn CV Splitters return train and test indices of the split.
+    We made the opinionated choice of returning the sliced arrays from `.split(...)`, while scikit-learn CV Splitters
+    return train and test indices of the split.

 ```python title="Generate the data"
 import numpy as np